 - If you don’t have access to a laptop, computer, internet or WiFi, you can request to borrow equipment from IT.
 Take a look at our article Student equipment loans during remote study for more information.

-- Our Coronavirus web page for Students also includes useful advice on visa’s and travel advice for International Students.
+- Our Immigration and Visa advice webpages also includes useful advice on visas and travel advice for International Students.

 - If you’re living in one of King’s Residences and have any queries, you can get in touch with the Residences Team, who’ll be able to help you further.